vojay-dev/airflow-dagventure/README.md

 );
 ```

 `Promise.all` fires all the requests simultaneously and waits for all of them to complete.
-For 12 DAGs this means 13 requests (1 for the list + 12 for runs) happen concurrently rather than one-at-a-time.
+For 12 Dags this means 13 requests (1 for the list + 12 for runs) happen concurrently rather than one-at-a-time.

 The response is then diffed against the current world state:
-- If a DAG changed state → update the building's sprite and chat bubble
+- If a Dag changed state → update the building's sprite and chat bubble
-- If a DAG was deleted externally → destroy the building
+- If a Dag was deleted externally → destroy the building
-- If a new DAG appeared → find a free spot from the pre-buffered spot list and place a new building
+- If a new Dag appeared → find a free spot from the pre-buffered spot list and place a new building

 ### Combat system